grscheller/neovim-notes/advTradViCommands.md

-# More advanced traditional vi commands
+# Advanced Traditional Vi Commands
 Many of the following commands existed in the original vi.
 A good vi cheatsheet for traditional vi can be found here:
 [Lagmonster](http://www.lagmonster.org/docs/vi2.html).